 Q: How thoroughly was the ply wrapped?
 Completely covered, partially attached?

-A: Completely covered.
-This serves two purposes:
+A: Completely covered,serving two purposes:

 - Epoxy that cures exposed to the air develops an amine blush that must be washed off.
 Then you can sand the cured surface as usual to prepare it for the next plies.
 On the other hand, epoxy that cures without exposure to air does not develop the amine blush.
-It only needs to be sanded.
+It needs only to be sanded.